Encapsulation in PHP

 public

-Properties and methods are accessible from anywhere.
+Properties. and methods can be used from anywhere.

 private